InScight-Magazine/Content/Issue3/subfiles/tisha.typ

 Emerging evidence suggests that lysosomal dysfunction disrupts essential cellular clearance pathways, particularly autophagy and mitophagy, which are vital for maintaining neuronal homeostasis[8][9][10].
 Autophagy ensures the degradation of damaged proteins and organelles, whereas mitophagy selectively eliminates dysfunctional mitochondria, thereby preventing excessive reactive oxygen species (ROS) production and bioenergetic failure [11].
 In the context of LSDs, defective lysosomal activity may impair mitophagic flux, leading to mitochondrial dysfunction, ATP depletion, and neuronal apoptosis—hallmarks of neurodegeneration observed in MPS VII and related disorders [12]

-== Leveraging Drosophila as a Neurodegeneration Model: A Key Insight In a landmark study, a team of scientists from the Indian Institute of Science Education and Research Kolkata, India, has uncovered a crucial link between cellular waste accumulation and brain cell death in MPS VII.[13]
-Using a fruit fly model, Drosophila melanogaster, they’ve shed light on how dysfunction in a process called mitophagy—the selective disposal of damaged mitochondria—leads to an energy crisis in neurons, ultimately causing neurodegeneration.
+== Leveraging Drosophila as a Neurodegeneration Model: A Key Insight In a landmark study, a team of scientists led by Professor Rupak Datta from the Indian Institute of Science Education and Research Kolkata, India, has uncovered a crucial link between cellular waste accumulation and brain cell death in MPS VII [13].
+Using a fruit fly model, _Drosophila melanogaster_, they’ve shed light on how dysfunction in a process called mitophagy—the selective disposal of damaged mitochondria—leads to an energy crisis in neurons, ultimately causing neurodegeneration.
 This discovery holds promise for new treatments and highlights the intricate process of cellular maintenance that keeps our brains healthy.
 Notably, the research demonstrated that MPS VII flies exhibit a marked reduction in dopaminergic neurons, indicative of neuronal loss.
 Additionally, impaired mitophagic clearance of damaged mitochondria was observed, with these dysfunctional mitochondria accumulating in the neurons and causing increased oxidative stress and reduced ATP production.
 Transmission electron microscopy (TEM) imaging revealed the presence of swollen mitochondria with abnormal cristae, supporting the claim of mitophagy defects.
 The study also showed increased lipofuscin accumulation and multilamellar bodies, further evidence of defective lysosomal clearance mechanisms.
 Despite the robustness of these findings, they raise an important question: How well do these insights translate into the complexities of human neurodegeneration?
 In particular, can we bridge the gap between the accelerated pathology in Drosophila and the long-term, multifactorial neurodegenerative processes in humans?

 #v-image(path: "/images/tisha2.png", caption: "caption", position: bottom, width: 80%)